Interview rounds: What to expect and how to prepare

 This demonstrates a level of professional assertiveness in your interest for the position while sharing your desire to keep the process moving forward.

-Third round interviews could be with peers, business partners, senior managers, or other key stakeholders that will work closely with the person in the position.
+Third round interviews could be with peers, business partners, senior managers, or other key stakeholders.
 Advancing to this round means the company is interested in you and will likely start to “sell” you while interviewing you.
 Until you officially receive an offer from the company, however, remember that every interaction is still an interview.
+Continue to treat the process professionally and prepare accordingly.
+What you say along with your nonverbal cues are being evaluated until the very end of the process.

 Meetings with people who will not be your direct manager require a different approach.
 Review the job titles of who will be conducting the interview and anticipate how they may interact with the role you are interviewing for.
 Here you can leverage your previous experience and demonstrate how you have professionally interacted with individuals in previous companies that held a position like theirs.
 Specific working examples can go a long way in developing a productive relationship and generate positive feedback that can make its way back to the hiring manager.